University of Texas at Austin Department of Geography and the Environment

-The Department of Geography and The Environment is a division of the College of Liberal Arts at the University of Texas at Austin.
+The Department of Geography and the Environment is an academic department at the College of Liberal Arts at the University of Texas at Austin.
 The Department was founded in 1949 as the 'Department of Geography' and was renamed the 'Department of Geography and the Environment' in 2004.
 It was the first Geography Department established in Texas to award doctoral degrees.

 History

 From its founding, the Department has supported regional and international studies, with special emphases on Texas and the Southwest; Latin America; the Mediterranean World and Middle East; and Northern and Eastern Europe.
 The Department also provided training in the topical areas of geography.
 These trainings included cultural geography, physical geography (earth sciences), and mathematical geography (cartography).
 By 1960, conservation (environmental resource management) had become an explicit topical focus that would be further strengthened over the years.
 By 1970, urban and regional analysis became an area of departmental concern, and by 2004 Urban Studies had been added as a major managed by the Department.
 In more recent years, remote sensing, computer cartography, and geographic information systems have been developed as additional areas of teaching and research.
 In 2004 the Department's name was changed to Geography and the Environment to reflect its enhanced role in the University.